-Meanwhile, Bond is tracked down by two CIA operatives named Felix Leiter (played by Jeffrey Wright) and Logan Ashe (played by Billy Magnussen), who successfully convinces Bond to come out of retirement to track down where this gas is being manufactured.
+Meanwhile, Bond is tracked down by two CIA operatives named Felix Leiter (played by Jeffrey Wright) and Logan Ashe (played by Billy Magnussen), who successfully convince Bond to come out of retirement to track down where this gas is being manufactured.
+It takes a while for Bond to change is mind, which is one of the reasons why the movie drags on for too long.
 Wright has played no-nonsense government officials many times before, but Magnussen (who’s usually typecast as a comedic and goofy “pretty boy”) has not.

 Magnussen’s constant grinning and mugging for the camera are an unwelcome distraction.
 The Logan character even gets on Bond’s nerves, when he comments that Logan “smiles too much.”
 It’s an obvious foreshadowing of things that are eventually revealed about Logan.
 It’s through Felix and Logan that Bond is put in touch with Paloma, whose only purpose in the movie is to go to a black-tie party with Bond and then get involved in a shootout at the party.